 Rainforests, imposing icy landscapes, and breathtaking scenery are guaranteed in the Chilean Fjords.

-If looking forward to truly experiencing the southernmost country in the World: Hit the road and discover the Carretera Austral, an 1240 kilometers road surrounded by fjords, dazzling views of the Pacific Ocean, and stunning glaciers.
+If looking forward to truly experiencing the southernmost country in the World: Hit the road and discover the Carretera Austral, a 770.5-kilometer road surrounded by fjords, dazzling views of the Pacific Ocean, and stunning glaciers.
 From Puerto Montt to Villa O’Higgins discover the majestic Chilean Patagonia!

 Chilean Patagonia seems endless for adventure travel.
 There is always a new place to discover around the corner.
 Save yourself some time and read about 6 hidden treasures you need to see before ending your Chile vacation.